trod-123/android-nanodegree/README.md

 	<li>Project 3: Super Duo (a set of two apps - Football Scores and Alexandria [a books app])</li>
 </ul>

+## A little about myself
+I graduated from the University of California, Santa Barbara with highest honors in June of 2014, holding a Bachelor of Arts degree in Psychology and Music and a minor in Applied Psychology.
+I learned to program following my graduation with Javascript as I tried to create an interactive spreadsheet in Google Sheets for my fraternity, and I really got into it.
+Later in the same year, I discovered Udacity, and I had my first, formalized introduction to Computer Science while learning basics of programming with Python.
+Afterwards, I learned Java with Udacity's Introduction to Java Programming course beginning of the following year, and finally decided to join the August 2015 Android Nanodegre cohort so that I can continue practicing and developing my programming skills by making apps for my favorite mobile platform!
+I am truly excited to learn about programming and see what cool stuff I come up with!

 ## About the apps
-Information about each app below, with long descriptions each followed by non-exhaustive lists of what I have used and learned.
+Information about each app is inclued below, with long descriptions each followed by non-exhaustive lists of what I have used and learned.
 For sake of space, succeeding lists build upon elements of previous lists.
 <p/>
-<b>Nanodegree Portfolio</b><br>
+###Nanodegree Portfolio
 This will function as a hub for all the projects I will complete in the Nanodegree.
 <ul>
 	<li>Java</li>
 	<li>Android UI basics</li>
 	<li>Event listeners and button-click handling</li>
 </ul>
-<b>Popular Movies</b><br>
+### Popular Movies
+<em>(Last updated: November 9, 2015)</em><br>
 <img src="https://github.com/TROD-123/android-nanodegree/blob/master/website/images/screenshot_movies-tablet-portrait.png"/><br>
 The first app for Android with functionality that I've made, demonstrating many firsts, but most prominently my first interaction with open database API's and handling JSON data.
 This app provides users with current and up-to-date movie information as provided by The Movie Database (TMDB).
 This also includes links to trailers and reviews posted on the TMDB website.
 Users can display and sort movies according to popularity, ratings, recency, and upcoming.
 The app also enables users to favorite a movie and add it to their own favorites list for later display.
 Users can also share movies with their friends via text-message or e-mail.
 There is also offline functionality, leveraged through use of content providers, letting users access movie information already downloaded onto their device, even when their device has no network connection. <em>Popular Movies</em> also takes advantage of Android's concept of <em>Responsive Design</em> by providing different user interface layouts for different device sizes such as phones and tablets.
 For example, for tablets, a well-known 2 column master-detail layout is used, displaying the list of movies on the left column, and movie details on the right.
 <ul>